 The HSP is sensitive to many things, since the nervous system is quite extensive throughout the body, and in charge of many functions.
 Additionally, according to Dr. Aron, our brains also function differently than others, processing subtle changes and details, allowing us to feel and observe more deeply.
 While it will vary greatly from person to person, HSPs can be highly sensitive to sensory input, environments, or emotional situations, and it can make life extra difficult at times.

 I would like to point out that being an highly sensitive individual is not necessarily a bad thing.
-In fact, it can amplify wonderful things like creativity, the pleasure of food, the beautiful intricacy of music, and provide a deep appreciation for art, while allowing you to better sense the emotional needs of a loved one.
+In fact, it can amplify wonderful things like creativity, the pleasure of food, the beautiful intricacy of music, and provide a deep appreciation for art, while allowing you to better sense the emotional needs of loved ones.
 These heightened sensitivities and keen awareness can, literally, help you be a better parent, friend, and lover, and help you see the world in a more vibrant way.

 External Stimuli – Senses and Surroundings